krasninja/querycat/docs/commands/select.md

 ## WITH

 The WITH clause allows you to specify one or more subqueries that can be referenced by name in the primary query.
+The recursive syntax is also supported.

 ## SELECT